ChetanXpro/directory-explorer/README.md

 # directory-explorer
-A simple dir explorer written in Go lang
+A simple directory explorer written in Go lang